-In high volume SafeCom Multiserver environment where the secondary servers are set to use offline tracking, the Tracking database on the secondary server can become so big, that collection of offline tracking data stalls.
+In high volume SafeCom Multiserver environments where the secondary servers are set to use offline tracking, the Tracking database on the secondary server can become so large that collection of offline tracking data stalls.

-The result on the primary server is that tracking data from specific periods of time seems to be missing.
+The result is that on the primary server, the tracking data from specific periods of time seems to be missing.

-The reason can be that because of the size of the secondary database, the search routine during collection of offline tracking data, takes longer than allowed by the timeout.
-The result is that the SafeCom primary server will wrongly report that no tracking data was to be collected from the secondary, and in SafeCom Administrator the log will state: "secondaryserverxx: 0 entries collected"
+This can be caused by the size of the secondary database.
+The search routine used during collection of offline tracking data takes longer than allowed by the timeout.
+The result is that the SafeCom primary server will wrongly report that no tracking data was to be collected from the secondary server.

 Please note that while the SQL script is running, it has to be allowed time to complete.